dltuananh123/Resort-Quote-Generator/setup/README.md

 Use the `create_quotes_table.sql` file to create the quotes table.
 This file will:

-- Create the quotes table with a complete structure
+- Create the quotes table with the complete structure
 - Set up Row Level Security (RLS) policies

 ### 3. Add Sample Data